documentcloud/documentcloud/app/views/help/help_center_drafts/files/uploading_documents.md

 To view all the documents you've uploaded, click on the **"Your Documents"** link at the top left.

-[NOTE]If you're uploading a very large file, it might be a good idea to check the "email me when the uploaded document has finished processing" box. **If you plan to upload many large documents at once, let us know so we can ensure there's enough computing resources available.**[/NOTE]
+NOTE: If you're uploading a very large file, it might be a good idea to check the "email me when the uploaded document has finished processing" box. **If you plan to upload many large documents at once, let us know so we can ensure there's enough computing resources available.**

-[NOTE]Running into trouble uploading documents?
-Check out our troubleshooting page.[/NOTE]
+NOTE: Running into trouble uploading documents?
+Check out our troubleshooting page.
 ## Upload via the API
 **Users who want to upload many hundreds or thousands of documents or automate document uploads may want to consider using the DocumentCloud API[LINK].** The `upload.json` method provides for passing in file name, project id and numerous other parameters with the file itself.
 It also allows for uploads directly from a URL.